Acupuncture and Other Natural Solutions for Menopausal Disorder

 It's a time when you start giving less f*cks about what people think about you, and let me just say, that alone is FREAKING AWESOME.

 You give WAY less f*cks about the hetero male gaze.
-(But let's be honest, we always care what the male gays think. 😉)
+(But let's be honest, we always care about what the gays think. 😉)

 You rediscover who YOU really are.
 What YOU are really into.